PRANITH1997/3.2-Sentiment_Analysis_Hospitatlity_Customer_Review/README.md

 # Models
 Experimenting with various models such as Support Vector Machine, Logistic Regression, Naive Bayes, and Decision Tree to identify the best-performing model for sentiment analysis.

-# Hyperparameter Tuning
-Fine-tuning hyperparameters, such as the maximum depth of a Decision Tree, enhances the model's performance.

 # Model Deployment
 Saving the Model